apache/flink/docs/release-notes/flink-1.10.md

 #### Timers are stored in RocksDB by default when using RocksDBStateBackend ([FLINK-15637](https://issues.apache.org/jira/browse/FLINK-15637))
 The default timer store has been changed from Heap to RocksDB for the RocksDB state backend to support asynchronous snapshots for timer state and better scalability, with less than 5% performance cost.
-Users that find the performance decline critical, can set `state.backend.rocksdb.timer-service.factory` to `HEAP` in `flink-conf.yaml` to restore the old behavior.
+Users that find the performance decline critical can set `state.backend.rocksdb.timer-service.factory` to `HEAP` in `flink-conf.yaml` to restore the old behavior.

 #### Removal of StateTtlConfig#TimeCharacteristic ([FLINK-15605](https://issues.apache.org/jira/browse/FLINK-15605))
 `StateTtlConfig#TimeCharacteristic` has been removed in favor of